What Is Venture Capital?

 2. Seed Stage

 Larger investments (often Series A funding) support product development, market entry, and operational growth.
-These funds are used to hire teams, market products, and establish a foothold in the industry.
+These funds are used to hire teams, increase the number of employees, market products, and establish a foothold in the industry.
+Tracking the number of employees over successive rounds of funding provides valuable insight into a startup's operational expansion and investor confidence.

 3. Late Stage